 Some tasks are very challenging: splitting an atom and climbing Mount Everest are good examples.
 A third addition to this list could be describing what Revenue Operations (“RevOps”) is to someone outside of the field.
-For many RevOps professionals, answering the inevitable “so what do you do for a living?”, can be an exercise in futility akin to describing calculus to a Kindergartner.
+For many RevOps professionals, answering the inevitable 'so what do you do for a living?' can feel impossible without a clear revenue operations definition that resonates.

 Watch the full video series: RevOps Summer School - with Matt Bolian